-This package includes a traditional 8 piece Koh-do utensil set containing a sterling silver plated rice ash press, sterling silver plated and wood chopsticks (for handling small chips of fragrant incense wood like Agarwood or Sandalwood), a mica plate, sterling silver plated tongs (for placing mica chip, or wood chips), sterling silver plated spoon (for placing incense powders on mica plate), a sterling silver plated feather tool for cleaning away ash, and a sterling silver plated design tool for making designs in your rice ash.
+This is a traditional Japanese Koh-do incense ceremony set.
+This rare set of tools will get you one step closer to enjoying a “Listening to Incense” session at home.
+This set comes with a sterling silver plated rice ash press, sterling silver plated chopsticks (for handling small chips of fragrant incense wood like Agarwood or Sandalwood), a mica plate, and sterling silver plated tongs (for placing mica chip, and wood chips).

 The thin layer of rice ash and the mica plate act as a heat buffer for the hot incense charcoal, allowing the fragrant wood to slowly release its aroma without charring or burning the incense material.
 There are many rituals and even games that go along with the Koh-do.
 It was used to sharpen the senses and awareness, come into a state of inner peace and enjoyment, promote meditative states, and strengthen the olfactory palette.
 It was also a practice that taught patience, dedication, reverence, and respect towards the plant kingdom and nature.